aunnnn/Just/README.md

 ```

 *Note: It's important to explicitly specify `result: Result<[User]>` to help the compiler knows the model you are dealing with.
 With this, you can interact with `users` as `[User]`.*

+## Motivation
+Most apps use only interact with JSON API via simple `GET` and `POST`, so `Alamofire` can be an overkill.
+This URLSession wrapper should be enough.

 ## Contribution
 Pull requests are welcomed!